IMJLA/Adsi/docs/en-US/Add-SidInfo.md

 # Add-SidInfo

 ## SYNOPSIS
-Add some commonly-needed properties to a DirectoryEntry for easier access
+Add some useful properties to a DirectoryEntry object for easier access

 ## SYNTAX